rpearce/rpearce/README.md

 ### What am I up to?

-* 🚧 working on some side hustles (one will be open source 🤓)!
+* 🚧 working on some side hustles
 * 🌱 learning Rust again!

 ### What are the latest things I've done?